Last updated on Jan 22, 2022

 If you’re someone who is starting off with electronics, then AstroAI is a good option to consider.
 This multimeter lies on the lower end of budget and has all the basic features that one needs to start off.
 AstroAI has all the basic measurement features like current, voltage, resistance, temperature, capacitance and frequency.

 Unlike other low budget devices, AstroAI has auto ranging and supports the true RMS.
 It also has some additional features like Data Hold, Auto-off and hanging magnets which makes the device more efficient.
-On the down side, the build quality on this device is not very good which you can expectable for a device at this price point.
+On the down side, the build quality on this device is not very good which you can expect for a device at this price point.

 The safety on this device is relatively good.
 It is tested and approved for safe use in CAT III 600V and CAT II 1000V environments.
 The fuse on this device are also made of ceramic material rather than glass which is a plus.